Rare Hochst “La Baigneuse” porcelain figure, Melchior c. 1775

 More information

 The figure depicts a nude young woman in a modest, introspective pose, standing beside a draped cloth in rich purple, which flows over a naturalistic rocky base.
-This sculpture exemplifies the transitional style between late Rococo and early Neoclassicism in Germany.
+This sculpture exemplifies the transitional style between late Rococo and early Neoclassicism in Germany, blending graceful sensuality with refined classical restraint.

 This is a museum-quality work in outstanding condition, free from restorations, chips, or repainting.